sedouard/winjs-svcc/README.md

 ```

-Now runt the website and take a look at the console:
+Now run the website and take a look at the console:

 ![](ScreenShots/ss4.png)